 What is a plant-based diet?

-"Plant-based" is an umbrella term that encompasses a number of dietary patterns that heavily (or completely) rely on plant foods.
+"Plant-based" is an umbrella term encompassing several dietary patterns that heavily (or entirely) rely on plant foods.

 What are the health benefits of a plant-based diet?

 Studies have shown that fruit and vegetable consumption is linked to a reduced risk of cancer, heart disease, and all-cause mortality.
 (Source) The converse is also true: not eating enough fruits and vegetables increases your risk of developing and dying from certain chronic diseases.